physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

-Title: The Theory of Deep Learning
+Title: The Theory of Deep Learning - Part I
 Date: 2018-05-16
+Tags: machine learning, deep learning, theory of deep learning
 Author: Anna Go
 Slug: DL-theory
-Status: draft

-"Why do modern deep neural networks (DNNs) perform so well on previously unseen test data, even when their number of weights is much larger than the number of data points in the training set?"
+ > Why do modern deep neural networks (DNNs) perform so well on
+    previously unseen test data, even when their number of weights is much larger than the number of data points in the training set?

 This question keeps puzzling many theorists and practicioners doing Deep Learning (DL), in particular those who are used to the rules of